Better-HPC/keystone-api/docs/developer/project_setup.md

 Keystone-API uses [Poetry](https://python-poetry.org/docs/) to manage application dependencies.
 Certain dependencies, such as those required for building documentation, are optional.
-To install the project dependencies, execute the following command from the root of the cloned repository:
+To install the project with all optional dependencies, execute the following command from the root of the cloned
+repository:

 ```bash
 poetry install --all-extras